OpenSuSE Man Pages

 you, but there was no program available to illustrate this.

-ing is set to bold, not reverse.
-Then set the delay interval to
+highlighting is set to bold, not reverse.
+Then set the delay

 After bringing the most active processes into view, what you'll see